TavoJG/flask-api-example/README.md

 #### Instructions

 1. Create a .env file and configure env variables (use [example.env](./example.env) as placeholder)
-2. Run `docker compose up -d`, service should start automatically
+2. Run `docker compose up -d`, service should start automatically at `http://localhost:8080`

+## Running tests

+This project uses pytest for automated testing.
+For run all test, just type `pytest`

 ## Usage